-Hopex UAF Home Page
+HOPEX UAF Home Page

-The Hopex UAF homepage is divided into the following sections.
+The HOPEX UAF homepage is divided into the following sections.

-The screenshot shows the Hopex UAF Home Page.
-The header includes the Hopex logo, a search bar, and a user status bar indicating 'Last connection 4 minutes ago'.
+The screenshot shows the HOPEX UAF Home Page.
+The header includes the HOPEX UAF logo, a search bar, and a user status bar indicating 'Last connection 4 minutes ago'.
 The sidebar on the left contains links for Home, Search, Strategic, Operational, Personnel, Resources, Reports, and Environment.
-The main content area features a teal header with 'Our Objectives' and three sections: 'My Scope' (Requirements, Systems, Inventories), 'Need Help?'
-(Ask the community, Share your ideas), and a 'Quick Access' section at the bottom.
+The main content area features a 'Our Objectives' section with three bullet points: 'Analyze and specify system models', 'Architect a complex system to control development costs', and 'Document, maintain systems and govern their developments'.
+Below this is a 'My Scope' section with three categories: Requirements, Systems, and Inventories, each with a list of items.
+To the right is a 'Need Help?' section with 'Ask the community' and 'Share your ideas' buttons.
+At the bottom is a 'Quick Access' section with links for Recently viewed, Favorites, and Actions.

-Hopex UAF Home page
+HOPEX UAF Home page

-- The header presents some information of general interest, see [Hopex UAF Header homepage](#). - My priorities: indicates the main strategic themes of interest to solution users. - Help: points to user documentation and the user community. - The My Scope provides useful indicators of the repository content.
+- The header presents some information of general interest, see [HOPEX UAF Header homepage](#). - My priorities: indicates the main strategic themes of interest to solution users. - Help: points to user documentation and the user community. - The My Scope provides useful indicators of the repository content.
 See [Scope Indicators](#) below. - The Quick Access provides useful shortcuts: - Recently viewed: last objects and diagrams accessed by the user - Favorites: user favorites and shared favorites - Actions: quick access to the creation of architecture elements, see [Quick Access Action](#). - My favorite report: displays the user-defined or administrator-predefined report, which can be used as an entry point into the repository.

-Hopex UAF Header homepage
+HOPEX UAF Header homepage